mhmaisato/phyton-study/README.md

 # python-study
 Some Python code I learned.

-Here are exercices from cursoemvideo.com, Python's course that I have done.
+Here are exercices from cursoemvideo.com, Python's course that I'm enrolled.